 Hanging Out With Minnie Mouse at Disneyland Paris

-A group of kids are regaled by the presence of the one-and-only Minnie Mouse at the Disneyland Paris theme park, which is located less than an hour from central Paris in the suburb of Marne-La-Vallee.
+A group of young kids are thrilled by the company of the one-and-only Minnie Mouse at the Disneyland Paris theme park, which is located less than an hour from central Paris in the suburb of Marne-La-Vallee.
 It's a truly fun day trip from Paris, and doesn't even require a car!
 You can easily get there by RER (a suburban commuter train line): board in central Paris, and arrive right at the entrance gates!
 Who needs the stress of driving, anyway?

 07 of 08